CIT2202/user-authentication/README.md

 5. A login system with a hard-coded username and password isn’t very useful.
 How can you change the above so that the usernames and passwords are stored in a database table and SQL queries are used to test the username and password?

 6. Think about how you can hash the passwords to make the data more secure.
-Try using the PHP crypt() function.
+Try using the PHP crypt() function or the password_hash() (http://php.net/manual/en/function.password-hash.php) and password_verify() (http://php.net/manual/en/function.password-verify.php) functions.

 7. Try to create a registration form.
 A simple example should be fairly straight forward to implement.
 Think about how you can make sure no two users share the same username.